lucas-mior/brn2/README.md

 ## Changes over original brn
 - Option to rename files listed in file given as first argument.
 - Print renamed files.
+- Faster algorithm to check for duplicated filenames.